 Super easy no bake Lotus Biscoff cheesecake with a buttery Biscoff biscuit base, creamy Biscoff cheesecake filling and a Biscoff drizzle.

 So blame the rona but I’ve been on Tiktok a lot and the obsession with the Lotus Biscoff biscuits had me frantically scouring the shelves of all the supermarkets in the area to get my hands on the crazily addictive biscuits to make the cheesecake of my dreams.
 And it was so worth it!
 Look at this beauty!
 Buttery Biscoff biscuit base, creamy Biscoff cheesecake layer and pure Biscoff spread glaze on top!
-I tweaked this recipe a bit and it’s definitely a winner with the best part there’s no baking involved!
+I tweaked this recipe a bit and it’s definitely a winner.

 FOR THE CRUST: